Compound Bow: Everything You Need to Know

 The flexibility

-Compound bows can be fitted with different types of cams to suit any situation, and they are available in a wide range of designs, from soft to hard.
+Compound bows can be fitted with different types of cams to suit any situation.
+They are available in a wide range of designs, from soft to hard.
 The cam structure directly regulates the movement of the boom.
 What is called a “soft cam” will drive the boom slower than a hard cam.

+Beginners typically choose a soft cam, while more seasoned archers often lean towards a harder cam to achieve optimal launch speed.
 Compound bow kits can be used by both experienced and beginner archers.
-They take little time to master and they usually have sights to improve your shot and give you the most accuracy possible.
+They take little time to master and usually have sights to improve your shot and give you the most accuracy possible.

 The precision